 A real estate attorney can stop or mitigate a foreclosure, defend you if a real estate transaction goes wrong, or represent you as a tenant or as a landlord in cases of property damage.
 Whether for construction, a land-use project, or buying a home, a lawyer can negotiate your contract for you and protect your rights as a property owner.

-Avvo has over 85,201 in-depth profiles on attorneys specializing in Real Estate matters.
+Avvo has over 92,156 in-depth profiles on attorneys who handle Real Estate matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.